Kenta Yamashita

+Kenta Yamashita (山下 健太, Yamashita Kenta) is a Japanese racing driver for Toyota Gazoo Racing who is currently competing in Super GT for TOM'S and in Super Formula for Kondō Racing.
+He won the GT500-class Super GT championship title in 2019, 2024 and 2025.
+He previously won the 2016 All-Japan Formula 3 Championship and the 2013 Formula Challenge Japan titles.

 Career

 Karting

 Yamashita competed in karts before graduating to single-seater cars in 2012.

 Formula Super FJ and Formula Challenge Japan

 Yamashita began his racing car career in the 2012 Motegi Championship Formula Super FJ, which he won in his first season.
 In all four starts, he took the pole, fastest lap, and race win.
 In 2013, he progressed to the Formula Challenge Japan series, which was a racing category intended for drivers between entry level and Formula 3.
 He scored 7 podiums and in 12 races, including 4 wins, and took the championship title.

 All-Japan Formula Three

 In 2014, Yamashita graduated to the All-Japan Formula Three Championship with the Petronas Team TOM'S. He finished runner-up in the championship to the more experienced Nobuharu Matsushita.

-In 2015, Yamashita continued to race in the All-Japan Formula Three Championship, and currently holds the lead of the championship.
-In addition, he has raced in the GT300 category of the 2015 Super GT season.
+In 2015, Yamashita continued to race in the All-Japan Formula Three Championship with TOM'S, he managed to clinch runners up, just lose out to Nick Cassidy the eventual champion.
+2016, Yamashita won the title in the final round, pips out Jann Mardenborough to the title.